blog categories

 Where to Elope in Garmisch-Partenkirchen

 Garmisch Partenkirchen is *classic* Bavaria.
-If you’re a North American, chances are you’ve seen or heard of this area before–and for good reason.
+If you’re a North American, chances are you’ve seen or heard of this area before.
 Garmisch is a hub of American tourism, and many of the businesses here cater to Americans and English speakers.
-It has a ton of luxury shops, restaurants and hotels, as well as some of the Alp’s best ski resorts.
+It has a ton of luxury shops, restaurants and hotels, as well as some of Germany’s best ski resorts.

-It is also home to the Zugspitze, which is Germany’s tallest mountain peak.
-Whether for skiing or snowboarding in the winter, or hiking and sight seeing in the warm summer months, the Zugspitze cable car is a must.
+It is also home to the Zugspitze, Germany’s tallest mountain peak.
+Whether for skiing or snowboarding in the winter, or hiking and sight-seeing in the warm summer months, the Zugspitze cable car is a must.

 Eloping in Garmisch-Partenkirchen is a timeless choice that can be crafted year round.